 Open an account with a reputable broker in order to trade stocks in Hong Kong.
 Keep in mind that not all brokerages are created equal, so be sure to carefully consider your needs before you open an account.

-Quick Look: Best Hong Kong Stockbrokers
+Best Stock Brokers in Hong Kong

-Overview: Trading Stocks in Hong Kong
+Trading Stocks in Hong Kong

 Securities trading began in Hong Kong in 1866, but a formal stock market did not exist until the opening of the Hong Kong Stock Exchange (SEHK) in 1914, which arose out of the Association of Stockbrokers, founded in 1891.